LirikThePyDev/heavytoolbox/README.md

 * **Want a new tool added?** Open an Issue with your favorite tool name.
 * **Have a custom automation script?** Submit a Pull Request.
 * **Want a specific menu feature?** Let us know in the repository discussions.

-Your feedback directly decides what tools, features, and target workflows get implemented in the next deployment cycle!

 ---